Read about a state tourney with a strange twist

 Chad Nelson (at left in Drake photo) accomplished that impressive feat while starring at Yankton.
 He was named to the Class A all-state team in 1971, 1972, 1973 and 1974.
 He went on to play collegiately at Minnesota and Drake.

-The South Dakota High School Basketball Hall of Fame will be publishing its 2024 Spring Newsletter during late April.
-Among the several stories in the newsletter will be a look back at some of the most talented and memorable all-state first teams in the 70-year history of boys all-state in South Dakota.
-Our readers will be given an opportunity to express their opinions on that topic.
+The South Dakota High School Basketball Hall of Fame mailed its 2024 Spring Newsletter on April 17.
+Among the several stories in the newsletter is a look back at some of the most talented and memorable all-state first teams in the 70-year history of boys all-state in South Dakota.
+Our readers are given an opportunity to express their opinions on that topic.

-Also featured in the free newsletter will be a study of how, through the decades, the landscape of high school basketball has changed in the state because of evolving factors such as school closures.
-Another story will revisit a pair of girls teams that earned improbable championships.
-Both squads posted some dramatic upsets to shock the state.
+Also featured in the free newsletter is a study of how, through the decades, the landscape of high school basketball has changed in the state because of evolving factors such as school closures.
+Another story revisits a pair of girls teams that earned improbable championships.
+Both squads posted some dramatic upsets along the way to shock the state.

-The 2024 Spring Newsletter will be our 20th edition.
-To commemorate that milestone the newsletter will contain a trivia quiz.
-All the questions will pertain to various stories that have appeared throughout the previous 19 newsletters.
+The 2024 Spring Newsletter is our 20th edition.
+To commemorate that milestone the newsletter contains a trivia quiz.
+All of the 20 questions pertain to various stories that have appeared throughout the previous 19 newsletters.

 S.D. stars aligned in basketball, track & field